DomosHaidou/coderoncode/books/magetdd.md

 <br/>
 ***A list of all the testing tools and frameworks***

-This book only focuses on a handful of tools and few specific approaches that in my opinion work the best.
-Be Pragmatic and use what works best for you.
+This book focuses on the best testing tools and frameworks.
+There are other ways to test Magento extensions, but this book will walk you through setting up a method that in my opinion works the best.

 <br/>
 ***A complete manual for all the tools listed***